Above left: Colonel George McClintock, half-brother to Captain William McClintock Bunbury, RN, of Lisnavagh.

 Burma on 8th May 1942.

 Edward and Geraldine's second son, the late Captain Alan McClintock was born on 25th August 1920 and educated at St. Columba's.
 He joined the Royal Ulster Rifles in 1940 and served with them through the war until 1946.
 On 23rd October 1946, he married Aileen, second daughter of Dr Peter Dominick Daly of Renville, Oranmore, Co.
 Galway.
 They had a son, Johnny (John Nigel Cowe McClintock, born 6 Dec 1956) and three daughters (Caroline Ann, b.
 19 Feb 1949; Sarah Geraldine, b.
 4 March 1952; Nicola Mary, b.
 23 June 1955).
-During the 1950s, they lived in Ballybit House outside Rathvilly, Co.
-Carlow, and were close friends of Alan's cousin, William McClintock Bunbury, 4th Baron Rathdonnell, a Lisnavagh.
+After the Second World War, they came to live at Ballybit House outside Rathvilly, Co.
+Carlow, and were close friends of Alan's cousin, William McClintock Bunbury, 4th Baron Rathdonnell, at Lisnavagh.
+My father remembers Alan coming to Lisnavagh for his baths!
 By 1958, they were living at Prospect near Nenagh, Co.
 Tipperary.
+Johnny McClintock presently lives at nearby Glenbower.

 Above: Ronald St Clair McClintock's casualty card, as digitized by RAF Museum at Hendon.